 Texas State Retired Faculty and Staff Association – free membership in the Texas State Retired Faculty and Staff Association;

 Distribution Lists – University Advancement will assure that retired faculty and staff who wish to maintain contact with the university will be added to mailing lists and email distribution lists used to send information to all faculty and staff at the university, college, and school levels.
 Departments are encouraged to include interested retirees on their mail and email distribution lists;

-Thesis and Dissertation Committee Participation - Holders of emeritus titles who were members of the graduate faculty at the time of their retirement are eligible to serve on thesis and dissertation committees, subject to approval of the department chair or school director and the college dean and subject to the regular graduate faculty review process;
+Thesis and Dissertation Committee Participation – Holders of emeritus titles who were members of the graduate faculty at the time of their retirement are eligible to serve on thesis and dissertation committees.
+This is subject to approval by the department chair or school director and the college dean and subject to the regular graduate faculty review process;

 Committee Membership – At the invitation of the appropriate university, college, department, or school, holders of emeritus titles may retain membership (without vote) in the university, college, and department or school committees of which they were members at the time of their retirement;

-Graduation - The Office of the Provost and Vice President for Academic Affairs will invite retired faculty to march in academic regalia with the general faculty at each university graduation;
+Graduation – The Office of the Provost and Vice President for Academic Affairs will invite retired faculty to march in academic regalia with the general faculty at each university graduation;

 Course Auditing – informal auditing of courses at no charge, provided that space is available, with the consent of the offering department or school and the faculty member teaching the course prior to the first class meeting.

 Retirees may be eligible to continue certain group insurance coverage.
 Eligibility information is available through the Human Resources office.

 Departments and schools are encouraged to list emeriti faculty (with email addresses, if available, and biographical material, if desired) on their websites.